jeanslack/Videomass/features.md

 - Audio/video processing using advanced tools and sophisticated filters interfaces.
 - Download audio and videos from hundreds of sites in multiple formats and resolutions.
 - While downloading audio or video you can now do other transcoding tasks.
-- Multi languages support (English, French, Italian, Russian, Dutch, Portuguese-BR, simplified Chinese, Spanish)
+- Multi languages support (English, French, Italian, Russian, Dutch, Portuguese-BR, simplified Chinese, Spanish-ES, Spanish-CU, Spanish-MX)

 ## Using FFmpeg